yiisoft/yii2/docs/guide/start-installation.md

 ### IIS Configuration <span id="iis-configuration"></span>

-It's recommended to host the application in a virtual host where document root points to `path/to/app/web` folder.
+It's recommended to host the application in a virtual host (Web site) where document root points to `path/to/app/web` folder and that Web site is configured to run PHP.
 In that `web` folder you have to place a file named `web.config` i.e. `path/to/app/web/web.config`.
 Content of the file should be the following:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>